mauretto78/in-memory-list/README.md

 ## Commands

-If you have an application which uses [Symfony Console](https://github.com/symfony/console) - Symfony Console, you have some commands avaliable:
+If you have an application which uses [Symfony Console](https://github.com/symfony/console), you have some commands avaliable:

 * `iml:cache:flush` to flush the cache
 * `iml:cache:index` to get full index of items stored in cache